nathnp/Emergency-CTFd/README.md

 To use, just paste this line into your terminal.
 `curl https://ectf.nthp.me | bash`

+After you run the script, you can stop and restart CFTd using the following commands.

+To stop: `./CFTdStop.sh`

+To Restart `./CFTdStart.sh`

 This has been tested on a Debian 11 VM in Linode.
 With 1GB of ram, and one CPU.